The Reverend Anthony Jacob Henckel Family National Association

 We actually visited the Boone Homestead prior to New Hanover Lutheran, but I had to make my comments about the “Swamp Church” prior to any other site visited because it is no doubt the most important testament to our family’s history in America!!!!

 Many asked why the Boone Homestead site was being visited?
 Richard answered the question at our Friday Night Reception at the Crowne Plaza in Reading, PA.
 He stated that the Boones and Henckels lived less than 8 miles apart in what was Philadelphia County in 1717.
 The families definitely knew each other beginning around 1718.
 Proof of this lies in the fact that George Boone, Daniel Boone’s grandfather, was the areas “Record of Deeds” during this time.
 He was said to have visited the 50 acre tract that John Sprogel, a land agent, gave to Henckel and the “Swamp Church” in 1718 to build a church on.
 This meeting may have been the first , but surely not the last between the Boones and Henckels.
-The Boones as we learned came to America in 1717, just as the Henckels had.
+The Boones as we learned came to America a little before the Henckel in about 1708.
 They came from Exeter, England, where they were cloth manufacturers.
-Larger companies came to Exeter during the early seventeen hundreds and the Boones were forced out of business and decided to come to America.
+Larger textile companies came to Exeter during the early seventeen hundreds and the Boones were forced out of business and decided to come to America.

-After a delicious lunch at the New Hanover Lutheran picnic pavilion, Richard Henkel gave a presentation, that he and Greg Adamson had worked on together, about the Henckel and Geiger properties and the location of their homes.
+After a delicious lunch at the New Hanover Lutheran picnic pavilion, Richard Henkel gave a presentation, that he and Greg Adamson had worked on together, about the Henckel and Geiger properties and the location of their land and homes.
 He told everyone how they had used a section from The Henckel Family Record, which was written by Cora Curry, the Historian of the “Family Association” in the 1920’s and 1930’s, to help locate the property.
-The description of their land, a conversation with the son and grandson from previous owners, and deed information from 1717 to 1932, guided us somewhat to their original land which consisted of 500 acres (250 of Henckel’s land and 250 of Geiger land), but more importantly indicated to us where their homes stood and what happen to each through the years.
-Richard, at the end of his presentation, asked us to follow him because he was taking us to the site of the Henckel and Geiger homes in 1717 and 1718.
+The description of their land, a conversation with the son and grandson from previous owners, and deed information from 1717 to 1932, guided us to their original land which consisted of 500 acres (250 of Henckel’s land and 250 of Geiger land), but more importantly indicated to us where their homes possibly stood and what happened to each family’s property through the years.
+Richard, at the end of his presentation, asked everyone to follow him in their cars to the site of the Henckel and Geiger 500 acre farm and homes.

 We then drove to St. Augustus Lutheran Church in Trappe, Pennsylvania to tour our final site.
-St. Augustus was probably formed by Anthony Jacob Henckel prior o his death in 1728.
-Muhlenberg, upon his arrival in the area in 1742 began to have the church built, it was completed in 1743.
-Our members had a presentation by Jennifer Wentworth, the church’s Tour Director.
-She walked up to Muhlenberg’s original pulpit and began telling us all about the church and its history.
+St. Augustus was probably formed by Anthony Jacob Henckel prior to his death in 1728.
+Muhlenberg, upon his arrival in the area in 1742 commissioned the church, it was completed by its members in 1743.
+Our members then enjoyed a presentation by Jennifer Wentworth, the church’s Tour Director.
+She walked up quite a few steps to Muhlenberg’s original pulpit and began telling us about the church and its history.
 Our 151 members present sang “Amazing Grace” after Jennifer’s presentation.
-She then took the group on a brief visit to the cemetery and Henry Melchoir Muhlenberg tomb.
+She then took the group on a brief visit to the cemetery, where we visited Henry Melchoir Muhlenberg grave.

-The”Old” Church as it was called is still used during the summer months for evening services.
-Greg Adamson, our Historian, said on an earlier visit that it was the best example of a md 1750’s church that he had ever seen!
+The”Old” Church as it is called is still used during Christmas and the summer months for services.
+Greg Adamson, our Historian, said on an earlier visit that it was the best example of a md-1750’s church that he had ever seen!

-Our members returned to, where we started our Saturday tour, the Crowne Plaza in REading for our Saturday Night’s Banquet, which was enjoyed by all!
+Our members then drove about 45 minutes back to the Crowne Plaza in Reading for our Saturday Night’s Banquet, which was enjoyed by all!

 Everyone agreed, it was a long day, but a must see for all Henckel descendants!!